shuyang-stat/multilevelMatching/cran-comments.md

 * reinstalled Tex to see if examples are included in submission build
 * added more examples to exported functions
 * fixed broken examples
+* Ensured every documented function has an example

 ## Test environments